saniya1dev/technical-whiting-porfolio/README.md

 # Hi, I'm Saniya 👋

+✨ *Turning confusing instructions into "oh, that makes sense!" moments.*

-I'm an aspiring Technical Writer with a passion for creating clear, simple documentation.
+I'm an aspiring Technical Writer with a passion for creating clear, simple documentation that actually helps people.

-## What I Do
+## 📝 What I Do
-I write easy-to-understand guides, tutorials, and documentation to help users understand products and features better.
+I write easy-to-understand guides, tutorials, and documentation to help users understand products and features better — no jargon, no confusion.

-## My Skills
+## 🛠️ My Skills
 - Markdown
 - Technical Writing
 - Grammar & Clarity (Grammarly)
 - GitHub Documentation

-## My Work
+## 📂 My Work
 Check out my sample documents in this repository:
 - [How to Reset a Forgotten Password](password-reset.md)
 - [How to Set Up Two-Factor Authentication](two-factor-authentication.md)